 What is AB 540?

 Assembly Bill 540 is a law that was passed in 2001 by the California legislature.
-This law is written for students who are undocumented or a U.S. Citizen/Permanent Resident who went to High School in California.
-If students meet specific requirements, they are able to pay ‘resident fees’ instead of ‘non-resident fees’ if they attend a CA public institution of higher education.
+This law is written for students who are undocumented or a U.S. Citizen/Permanent Resident who went to high school in California.
+If students meet specific requirements, they are able to pay ‘resident fees’ instead of ‘non-resident fees’ if they attend a California public institution of higher education.